OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Communication_and_Collaboration.md

+!!! warning "Attention"

-Attention: As for all upload areas, there is a memory limit for the participant folder.
+    As for all upload areas, there is a memory limit for the participant folder.
 The file upload limits set by the administrator and the entire folder limit are displayed when you try to upload a file.

 A similar configuration of file delivery + file return by coaches can also be implemented with the course element "Task", only that the possibilities of the